These easy, super fast, homestyle mashed potates are creamy, dreamy, and a cinch to make for a holiday celebration or just your next weeknight dinner!

 And with that you’ll have deliciously creamy, beautiful mashed potatoes that required absolutely zero elbow grease.

-Easiest Mashed Potatoes
+Easy Homestyle Mashed Potatoes

 These mashed potatoes require absolutely no hand mashing at all.
 Just 90 seconds, a stand mixer, and a healthy dose of butter and cream get you to mashed potato heaven without all the heavy lifting.